Measuring progress is a very personal thing.

-If your goal is body recomposition (fat loss or muscle gain) then I would like you to do these!
+If your goal is body recomposition (fat loss and muscle gain) then I would like you to do these!

 No one has to see these.
 I won’t look at them if you don’t want me to, but I need you to take them.
-They are so motivating to look back on and you will wish you had
+They are so motivating to look back on and months down the line you will wish you had taken some!

 - Take 3 photos – front, side and back.

 - Take them in similar clothes each time (minimal), same lighting, same location and same time of day if possible

 - Take these every two to four weeks

 These are another great thing to track if body recomposition is your goal.